trifork/cheetah-sql-odbc/TriforkTableau.readme.md

 ## OpenSearch - Tableau

-A special note is required for Tableau.
-The ODBC connector developed in this project is not ready beacuse of OAuth is not working (Username and Password works).
+A special note is required for Tableau that can use both JDBC and ODBC.
+The ODBC connector and driver is explained in detail [here](Trifork.readme.md).
+For Tableau ODBC connector isn still working in progres beacuse of OAuth is not working (UsernamePassword works).
 The ODBC project takes inspiration from an old OpenSource project [connecting OpenSearch to Tableau 2022 with ODBC](https://github.com/opensearch-project/sql/blob/1.x/sql-odbc/docs/user/tableau_support.md).
-Indeed, there is an old branch of OpenSearch of a [Tableau connector project](https://github.com/opensearch-project/sql/blob/remove-integtest-sh-1.x/sql-odbc/src/TableauConnector/opensearch_sql_odbc/opensearch_sql_odbc.taco) with the ODBC  `.taco` file but require a specific driver from an [old open-source version of ElasticSearch archived project](https://github.com/opendistro-for-elasticsearch/sql) (read-only from 2022) that it doesn't work properly.
+Indeed, there is an old branch of OpenSearch of a [Tableau connector project](https://github.com/opensearch-project/sql/blob/remove-integtest-sh-1.x/sql-odbc/src/TableauConnector/opensearch_sql_odbc/opensearch_sql_odbc.taco) with the ODBC `.taco` file but require a specific driver from an [old open-source version of ElasticSearch archived project](https://github.com/opendistro-for-elasticsearch/sql) (read-only from 2022) that it doesn't work properly and doesn't provide `OAUTH2`.

-To be more precise, Tableau Desktop will visualize the interface with the name and options defined by the `TDVT` (Tableau Data source Verification Tool as main component of `Tableau Connector SDK`) in development and package phase.
-The project is in the `extensionTableauConnector` folder will be package all the file from the `extensionTableauConnector/tds` folder and outut the `.taco` file inside the folder where you install the `connector-plugin-sdk`.
+On development phase, Tableau Desktop will visualize the interface with the name and options defined by the `TDVT` (Tableau Data source Verification Tool as main component of `Tableau Connector SDK`).
+The project is in the `extensionTableauConnector` folder will be package all the file from the `extensionTableauConnector/tds` folder and package the `.taco` file inside the folder where you install the `connector-plugin-sdk`.

 There is JDBC version which is possible to explore and deepen the source code in the ufficial [OpenSearch - JDBC repo](https://github.com/opensearch-project/sql-jdbc) of the connector and the driver.
-This project carried by Amazon contribution is described in [OpenSearch by Amazon](https://extensiongallery.tableau.com/it-it/products/926?_ga=2.267654414.1875047423.1701090439-1605525258.1665131769).
+This project carried by Amazon contribution is described in [OpenSearch by Amazon](https://extensiongallery.tableau.com/it-it/products/926?_ga=2.267654414.1875047423.1701090439-1605525258.1665131769) but still no `OAUTH2` provided.

 > [!IMPORTANT]
 > - JDBC connector after some local test seems that doesn't work properly in authentication/authorization to OpenSearch for example with Username: "admin" and Password: "admin":
 > - From the Tableau GUI appears: "Connection error Forbidden Unable to connect to the OpenSearch by OpenSearch Project server "localhost".
 Check that the server is running and that you have access privileges to the requested database.
 Connector Class: opensearch_jdbc, Version: 1.0.1 For support, contact OpenSearch Project."
 > - From the Docker logs after an attempt to login shows " No cluster-level perm match for User [name=opendistro_security_anonymous, backend_roles=[opendistro_security_anonymous_backendrole], requestedTenant=null] Resolved [aliases=[*], allIndices=[*], types=[*], originalRequested=[*], remoteIndices=[]] [Action [cluster:monitor/main]] [RolesChecked [own_index]].
 No permissions for [cluster:monitor/main]"
 > - ODBC connector doesn't work properly in authentication/authorization with `OAUTH2`: "An error occurred while communicating with data source 'Untitled Data Source' Authentication failed.Error Code: 84223ADA Tableau received an OAuth error from your request.
 Please see the error message for more information: java.net.MalformedURLException."

-Actually the connector either the driver doesn't support `OAUTH2` authentication.

-## Download and Installation
+## Download and Installation JDBC

 The driver is available for download from [Maven](https://repo1.maven.org/maven2/org/opensearch/driver/opensearch-sql-jdbc/), from [Artifacts page](https://opensearch.org/artifacts) on OpenSearch.org at the very bottom and from [automated CI workflow](https://github.com/opensearch-project/sql-jdbc/actions/workflows/sql-jdbc-test-and-build-workflow.yml).

-## Using the driver
+## Using the driver ODBC/JDBC

 The driver comes in the form of a single jar file.
 To use it, simply place it on the classpath of the Java application that needs to use it.